hakuhodo-technologies/scope-rl/docs/documentation/distinctive_features.rst

 .. seealso::

-    Among the top-:math:`k` risk-return tradeoff metrics, SharpeRatio is the main propossal of our research paper **"Towards Assessing and Benchmarking Risk-Return Tradeoff of Off-Policy Evaluation in Reinforcement Learning"**.
+    Among the top-:math:`k` risk-return tradeoff metrics, SharpeRatio is the main proposal of our research paper **"Towards Assessing and Benchmarking Risk-Return Tradeoff of Off-Policy Evaluation in Reinforcement Learning"**.
     We describe the motivation and contributions of the SharpeRatio metric in :doc:`sharpe_ratio`.